-Little is currently known about Wilde's lecture in Jacksonville, IL.
+Wilde's lecture in Jacksonville, IL.
 It took place on one of eleven consecutive days that Wilde lectured in eleven different cities, often in rural areas to smaller houses.
-Jacksonville was no exception: in 1882, Jacksonville was a city of around 11,500 that had grown to only 19,446 at the 2010 census.
+In 1882, Jacksonville was a city of around 11,500 (and had grown to only 19,446 at the 2010 census).

 Ellmann records a letter held at Yale University that tells of a visit by Wilde to Illinois College while he was in Jacksonville.
 The letter, from the father of James Babb (a former director of the Yale University Library), describes Wilde's 'splendid diction and his descriptive powers,' and that his 'sentences are mellifluous and sparkle with occasional gems of beauty'.